typehero/typehero/challenges/aot/2023/7/prompt.md

 Start by identifying the inputs for our `AppendGood` type.
 Ask yourself if there should be any generic type constraints on the inputs (there may not need to be, or at least right away).

-Then try to set up a scaffold that will at least regurn the same values for each property.
+Then try to set up a scaffold that will at least return the same values for each property.
 Your next step is to transform the properties somehow..